Baked Beans Recipe – sweet, tangy, & easy!

 Most baked beans recipes today are more tangy and usually include brown sugar, vinegar, ketchup, and bacon.
 There are many recipes which are often passed down from generation to generation.
 Often baked beans aren’t baked at all but cooked in a slow cooker or on the stovetop.

-- Substitute different types of canned beans.
+- Substitute different types of beans.
+Choose your favorite variety of canned beans, or use a mixture.
 If you’d rather start with dry beans, cook them as directed on the package before proceeding with this recipe.
 An Instant Pot works great for cooking dried beans quickly.

-If you’re using a glass baking dish, let it come to room temperature for 15-20 minutes so that it doesn’t break when you place it in your hot oven.
+If you’re using a glass baking dish, let it come to room temperature for 15 to 20 minutes so that it doesn’t break when you place it in your hot oven.

 Store leftover baked beans in a covered container in the fridge for up to 5 days.
 If they seem a little drier, add a bit of water or broth before reheating.
 Reheat on the stove or in the microwave until heated through.